Moka, the HR tool for Arm and Shopee in China, closes $43M Series B – TechCrunch

 As the new round closed, Moka also appointed its co-founder Li Guoxing as its new chief executive officer.
 The five-year-old Beijing-based startup was founded by Li, a Facebook veteran, and Zhao Oulun, who was previously the CEO of the company.
 Zhao worked at the car-sharing service Turo in San Francisco before returning to China.

-The new CEO claimed that Moka acquires users at two-third of the industry average cost, with subscription renewal rate for its software-as-a-service hovering above 100%.
+The new CEO claimed that Moka acquires users at two-thirds of the industry average cost, with subscription renewal rate for its software as a service hovering above 100%.
 “The future of business competition definitely lies in the fight for talent,” he said.
 “So hiring will surely become a company strategy in the future.”

-As of June, Moka had accumulated over 700 paid clients, from tech giants like Xiaomi, Didi, Arm China, Shopee, Alibaba, to fast-food giants Burger King and McDonald’s.
+As of June, Moka had accumulated over 700 paid clients, from tech giants like Xiaomi, Didi, Arm China, Shopee and Alibaba, to fast-food giants Burger King and McDonald’s.
 Its team of 300 staff operates out of five major cities in China.